dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/sort-the-contents-of-a-wf-combobox-listbox-or-checkedlistbox-control.md

   - "list boxes [Windows Forms], sorting contents"
   - "ListBox control [Windows Forms], sorting contents" ms.assetid: c268e387-3d1d-4d86-a940-19f6673c8d06
+description: Learn how to sort the contents of a Windows Forms ComboBox, ListBox, or CheckedListBox control by using data views, data view managers, and sorted arrays.
 ---
 # How to: Sort the Contents of a Windows Forms ComboBox, ListBox, or CheckedListBox Control
 Windows Forms controls do not sort when they are data-bound.
 To display sorted data, use a data source that supports sorting and then have the data source sort it.
 Data sources that support sorting are data views, data view managers, and sorted arrays.